Allen4185/HEATER-CONTROL-SYSTEM/README.md

 # HEATER-CONTROL-SYSTEM

 This project simulates a temperature-controlled heater system using an ESP32,DHT22 sensor,I2C LCD,LED indicators,buzzer, and a 10-segment LED bar graph.
 The system manages heater states (`Idle`, `Heating`, `Stabilizing`, `Target Reached`, `Overheat`) using FreeRTOS tasks and logs data via UART.
+To observe the full behavior of the system (state changes, LED indicators, buzzer alerts, etc.),vary the temperature readings from the DHT22 sensor.
+In the Wokwi simulator, click on the DHT22 sensor and adjust the temperature manually.
+This will trigger the heater control logic and reflect the changes in system states.

 ---